paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

    previously one or both had zero length, the candidate is now freshly disputed.
 8. If the candidate is not freshly disputed as determined by 7, continue with
-   10. If it is freshly disputed now, load `"active-disputes"` and add the candidate hash and session index.
+   10. If it is freshly disputed now, load `"recent-disputes"` and add the candidate hash and session index.
 Then, if we have local statements with regards to that candidate,  also continue with 10.
 Otherwise proceed with 9.
 9. Issue a